Key Takeaway

 Talk to Your FormBlends Care Team

 B12 is one of the key nutrients we monitor in our semaglutide patients at FormBlends.
-Our physician-led team includes nutritional oversight as part of your treatment plan, so you are not just losing weight but staying healthy while doing it.
-If you are concerned about your B12 levels or want to add supplementation to your routine, we are here to help.
+Our physician-led team includes nutritional oversight as part of your treatment plan, so you aren't just losing weight but staying healthy while doing it.
+If you're concerned about your B12 levels or want to add supplementation to your routine, we're here to help.
 FormBlends semaglutide program